Anikett115/Loan-Default-and-Risk-Analytics-PowerBI/README.md

 ---

+## Business Questions Addressed
+- Which loan purposes contribute the highest loan amounts?
+- How does default rate vary across employment types?
+- What credit score segments carry the highest financial risk?
+- How do income levels and employment types influence loan exposure?
+- What are the year-over-year trends in loan defaults?

+---

 ## Key Concepts & Skills Demonstrated
 - Advanced DAX: `CALCULATE`, `FILTER`, `ALL`, `ALLEXCEPT`, `MEDIANX`
 - Time Intelligence: YOY and YTD calculations